njzfjiang/Recipe-Shop-App-Version/README.md

 5. Once device is running, run the app by pressing the play button at the top.
 6. In the app, set ip to the ip address the server is running on then login or register

-# Option 2 Android Device
+## Option 2 Android Device
-1. Clone the repository to your local machine
-2. Get the .apk file from Recipe-Shop-App-Version/app/build/outputs/apk/debug
+1. Get the .apk file from Recipe-Shop-App-Version Sprint-2-Release
-3. Copy .apk file to an android device (recommend Android version 14.0)
+2. Copy .apk file to an android device (recommend Android version 14.0)
-4. Install the apk on the device
+3. Install the apk on the device
-5. Launch the app on the device
+4. Launch the app on the device
-6. In the app, set ip to the ip address the server is running on then login or register
+5. In the app, set ip to the ip address the server is running on then login or register

 ### Documentation
 * [API Documentation](https://github.com/njzfjiang/Recipe-Shop/blob/main/Documentation/API%20Documentation.md)